Learning Plan for Becoming a Codex CLI Expert

 4. Run the verification command and confirm all three layers appear.

-STDIO — local processes, configured via CLI or config.toml:
+STDIO — local processes, zero configuration friction:

 codex mcp add context7 -- npx -y @upstash/context7-mcp

-Streaming HTTP — remote servers with bearer token authentication:
+Streaming HTTP — remote servers with authentication:

 [mcp_servers.docs-server]